lubuntu-team/manual/StyleGuide.rst

 - Use :kbd:`Shortcut` for keyboard shortcuts and buttons you press.

-- Use the - for bullet pointed lists usually at the beinning of lists of features.
+- Use the - for bullet pointed lists usually at the beginning of lists of features.